The Sacred Shem Revelation | Part 1 of 4

-The New International Version of the Bible, in its preface, reads: "In regard to the divine name YHWH, commonly referred to as the Tetragrammaton, the translators adopted the device used in most English versions of rendering that name as "Lord"..." -- noting the fact that most all English translations of the Bible have indeed replaced Yahweh (or YHWH - ) with the Lord.
+The New International Version of the Bible, in its preface, reads: "In regard to the divine name YHWH, commonly referred to as the Tetragrammaton, the translators adopted the device used in most English versions of rendering that name as "Lord"..." - noting the fact that most all English translations of the Bible have indeed replaced Yahweh (or YHWH - ) with the Lord.

-In the Old Testament:
+In the First Covenant:

 The Lord = Yahweh